Dental Implants in Austin, TX

 - Improved facial structure and appearance

-- A great long-lasting smile
+- A great, long-lasting smile

-- Simplify dental maintenance
+- Simplified dental maintenance

-Are There Other Procedures Required to Have Healthy Implants?
 Healthy and natural-looking dental implants require adequate bone and sufficient gum tissue.
 When teeth are not present, the gingival tissues and bone can shrink and atrophy.
-Some people may require soft tissue grafting to add robust tissue to the area, or bone grafting to add support to the implants.
-If you would like more information about dental implants in Austin, call us at 512-327-7233 or Request a Consultation
+Some people may require soft tissue grafting to add robust tissue to the area or bone grafting to add support to the implants.

 We’re proud to have expert, esteemed oral surgeons perform dental implants at Hill Country Oral Surgery.
 We have a surgical support team that is second to none.
 Our surgeons are also trained in oral sedation and anesthesia.
 You can rest assured that you will have outstanding care for your dental implants.